 If you wish to cancel your housing assignment, you must notify Residential Services immediately.
 If you have already signed your residence contract, you may be held liable for all or a portion of the residence charges unless a formal release is granted.
 Please note that requesting cancellation does not guarantee release from your housing contract; release requests are reviewed on a case-by-case basis.
-Cancellation fees apply; see www.northwestern.edu/living/housing -assignments/cancellation.
+Cancellation fees apply; see www.northwestern.edu/current/housing -cancellation.html.